 The book examines how global gender policy objectives, such as gender equality in careers, gender balance in decision-making, and gender dimensions in research, can be incorporated into policy frameworks.
 The book analyzes the gendered nature of assumptions, processes and theories.
-The juxtaposition between family and work, tradition and modernity, dependency and autonomy, clearly still seems to be misunderstood.
+The juxtaposition between family and work, tradition and modernity, and dependency and autonomy, clearly still seems to be misunderstood.
 Therefore, the book asks whether work improves women’s positions in society and/or changes their roles in their families.
-The authors explore and uncover the connections between employment, entrepreneurship, migration economies, and gender global labor market and provide helpful solutions to the perceptions surrounding women’s status, risks, and inequality that limit their economic participation.
+The authors explore and uncover the connections among employment, entrepreneurship, migration economies, and gender global labour markets and provide helpful solutions to the perceptions surrounding women’s status, risks, and inequality that limit their economic participation.

 Table of Contents

 List of figures

 List of contributors